1. Siem Reap Street Food

 If you're looking for something a little tamer, there are hawkers selling fried banana kebabs, roasted corn on the cob, or banana-chocolate pancakes (the vendor at the corner closest to Warehouse has a loyal following).

 If you're too busy temple-touring during the day, you can still get the market experience at the Angkor Night Market.

-Bai sach chrouk or pork and rice is the most popular dish for breakfast which is served early on street corners all over Cambodia.
+Bai sach chrouk or pork and rice is typical Siem Reap food and the most popular dish for breakfast which is served early on street corners all over Cambodia.
 Bai sach chrouk is also one of the simplest and most delicious dishes the country has to offer.

 Thinly sliced pork is slow grilled over warm coals to bring out its natural sweetness.
 Sometimes the pork is marinated in coconut milk or garlic -- no two bai sach chrouks are ever exactly the same.

 The grilled pork is served over a hearty portion of broken rice, added with freshly pickled cucumbers and daikon radish with plenty of ginger.